duckietown/duckietown-lx/braitenberg/README.md

     dts challenges evaluate

 This should take a few minutes.
 This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories, and all the statistics you find on the website.

+# Updates

+## April 16th, 2021

+- Removed parameters in agent_env.yaml - it was unclear how to modify them.